Oregon National Guard responds to multiple Search and Rescue missions in one day

 |0

-This work, Oregon National Guard responds to multiple Search and Rescue missions in one day, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oregon National Guard responds to multiple Search and Rescue missions in one day, by John Hughel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Oregon National Guard responds to multiple Search and Rescue missions in one day